Managing Evolution Of A Software Product

 When you introduce a change to your product, first of all you need to understand what you think is wrong now and what you want to achieve.
 Set clear goals.
 How you will achieve them, you will decide with your team.
 If you need to use a new technology, see what it can give to your product, how it will help you achieve your current goals.

 • Let your team learn more about the subject area of your business

 Even if your team has previously built a product in a similar industry, don’t expect them to exactly know the insights and details of the product you want to build.
 If your business is all about e-commerce, let your team know the details of your accounting, discounts, logistics.
 They are unique, just like your software product.

 Your remote development team must provide a Project Manager who guides team management issues and task distribution.
 But it’s important for you to be a part of your team.
 Even you have no technical background, you are still the Product Owner, vital to the team.
 Build trust together.

 It’s done easily.
 Just be honest with them about project goals and current steps.
 What are the nearest business deadlines?
 Do you plan to show the product to investors?
 Do you prepare the product for an exhibition?
 In such cases, the team feels like a part of the business, feels the responsibility and importance of what they do.
 What’s more, they can contribute fresh and valuable ideas that you might never think of on your own.

 • If you have a remote and a local team working together, keep an eye on their relations

 You are the one who can solve any misunderstandings and prevent the frequent issue called “the problem is not on our side”.
 Everyone has to know their clearly defined responsibilities and deadlines.

-• Keep in mind that some features might have dramatically unexpected influence on user experience or system performance.
+- Keep in mind that some features might have a dramatically unexpected influence on user experience or system performance.
 Let your team take care of it.